george-hawkins/mjx-donkey-car/README.md

 **Important:** according to [OL's page](https://oscarliang.com/esc-telemetry-betaflight/), there's actually better RPM information included in the DSHOT protocol than in the ESC telemetry data - but better only in the sense that the DSHOT data is much more high frequency.

+JB has a nice [video](https://www.youtube.com/watch?v=mlQplDPdIQ4) on why ESC telemetry is pointless for RPM (as it comes via DSHOT), voltage (the FC sees VBAT+ and has its own voltage sensor) and current (4-in-1 ESCs provide the total 4-in-1 current consumption via an onboard analog current sensor that is connected to the CUR pin on the FC's ESC connection).
+So, current, in our setup, is the only slightly interesting thing coming via ESC telemetry (as a single ESC, unlike a 4-in-1 doesn't have a dedicated CUR pin).

 Holybro BLHeli_32 [Tekko32 F4 45A ESC](https://holybro.com/products/tekko32-f4-45a-esc)

 [Tekko32 F4 45A ESC](https://www.3dxr.co.uk/multirotor-c3/multirotor-escs-c48/holybro-tekko32-f4-45a-esc-p4993) from 3DXR.